 Dairy goats should be fed similarly to dairy cattle.
 Good quality hay should be the basis of the ration, and a 14 percent to 18 percent protein concentrate should be fed as a supplement during lactation.
 Silage is not a common feed since most goats are kept in small herds, which does not justify costs of the equipment; however, it is an acceptable feed.
 Higher-producing does may require higher protein in the ration.
 Periodically, feel your does to determine their body condition and avoid overfeeding grain to does in late lactation.
 Fat goats are more prone to go off-feed and have problems at kidding as well as pregnancy toxemia.
 Additionally, overfeeding grain may lead to foundering the animal.

-Loose or block trace mineral salt (TMS) should be available at all times.
+Loose trace mineral salt (TMS) should be available at all times.
 Goats are susceptible to copper deficiency and, unlike sheep, are fairly resistant to copper toxicity.
 Therefore, cattle TMS, rather than sheep salt with very low copper, should be offered.
 The salt and other feeds should be kept dry and off the ground.
 In general, the less expensive the mineral, the lower the availability of important trace minerals.

 Provide fresh, plentiful supplies of water to avoid a decrease in water consumption, especially for high-yielding does.
 If possible, water should be warm in winter and cool in summer, although water from a ground source is acceptable if it is clean and free of manure and other disease sources.